 Canal Ray Experiment

 The canal rays experiment is the one that led to the discovery of the proton.
 The proton discovery has happened after the electron discovery has further strengthened the structure of the atom.
 In this experiment, Goldstein happened to apply a high voltage across a discharge tube that had a perforated cathode.
 Also, a faint luminous ray was seen extending from the holes of the back of the cathode.

 Apparatus of the Experiment

-The apparatus of this experiment includes the same cathode ray experiment, made up of a glass tube containing two metal ion pieces at the different end that acts as an electrode.
+The apparatus of this experiment includes the same cathode-ray experiment, made up of a glass tube containing two metal ion pieces at different ends that acts as an electrode.
 These two metal pieces are further connected with an external voltage.
 The air evacuation lowers the pressure of the gas present inside the tube.